-The Wittenberg Department of Public Safety will investigate all allegations of misconduct by members of the department.
-If a concern arises regarding the conduct of a member of the Wittenberg Department of Public Safety, complaint forms are available from the on-duty dispatcher or shift supervisor.
+The Wittenberg Department of Campus Safety will investigate all allegations of misconduct by members of the department.
+If a concern arises regarding the conduct of a member of the Wittenberg Department of Campus Safety, complaint forms are available from the on-duty dispatcher or shift supervisor.
 Community members may request to speak to the shift supervisor by calling (937) 327-6231 and reporting the complaint to the dispatcher so that it is officially recorded.
 Information such as date, time and location of the service, name or description of the officer, and a full description of the dissatisfaction or inappropriate behavior are essential for the proper investigation of the complaint.
-The shift supervisor will assist in completing the form and forward it to the Director of the Department of Public Safety.
-If the complaint is against the shift supervisor, the complaint should be made directly to the Associate Vice President of Administration on the next business day.
+The shift supervisor will assist in completing the form and forward it to the Director of the Department of Campus Safety.
+If the complaint is against the shift supervisor, the complaint should be made directly to the Director of the Department of Campus Safety on the next business day.